mondeja/pytest-maybe-raises/README.md

         assert bool(result)
 ```

-But in order to use it properly you need to know how this magic works:
+But in order to use it properly you need to know how the magic works:

 Note that when an exception raises inside [`pytest.raises`] context, the
-contexts exits so the later `assert ... == expected_result` comparison
+context exits so the later `assert ... == expected_result` comparison
-is not executed when the exception is catch.
-If other exception raises,
+is not executed.
+If other exception raises would be propagated to your test
-it is propagated to your test so the comparison is not executed either.
+so the comparison is not executed either.
+This allows you to write more
-This allows you to write more assertions after the execution of the function
-for successfull calls.
+assertions after the execution of the function for successfull calls.

 [`pytest.raises`]: https://docs.pytest.org/en/latest/reference/reference.html?highlight=pytest%20raises#pytest-raises
 [`contextlib.nullcontext`]: https://docs.python.org/3/library/contextlib.html#contextlib.nullcontext